georgezzeng/Articles/README.md

 type: <news, user> - This indicates if this article is based on a user's experience with our services or a news story about what we have done.

-canonical_url: <This is a absolute url that points to the canonical site>
+canonical_url: "<This is a absolute url that points to the canonical site>"

 tag:
 - chtc_featured_article <If you would like this article listed first on the CHTC news page: Note if you add one you must remove one.>

 image:
-  path: <https://raw.githubusercontent.com/CHTC/Articles/main/images/...> - An image that will populate the link preview
+  path: "<https://raw.githubusercontent.com/CHTC/Articles/main/images/...>" - An image that will populate the link preview
   alt: Text Description of image

 excerpt: <Same as description but used for the cards>

-banner_src: <https://raw.githubusercontent.com/CHTC/Articles/main/images/> - Optional - An image that will be used as a website banner
+banner_src: "<https://raw.githubusercontent.com/CHTC/Articles/main/images/>" - Optional - An image that will be used as a website banner
 banner_alt: Text Description of image
 ---
 ```